exlskills/course-javascript-basics/Topics/09. Using Objects/homework/03. Deep copy/README.md

-### Problem 3.
-Deep copy
+# Deep copy

+## Description
-*	Write a function that makes a deep copy of an object.
+Write a function that makes a deep copy of an object.
-*	The function should work for both primitive and reference types.
+The function should work for both primitive and reference types.